hdkiller/Auto-GPT-SystemInfo/README.md

 **Example Prompt Included in the Context:**

-   - "Shell commands executed on Linux 64bit Debian GNU/Linux 11 (debian)"
+   - "Shell commands executed on Linux 64bit Debian GNU/Linux 11 (debian) in zsh"

 This helps the model provide commands compatible with the current operating system, enabling it to use system-specific package managers and other utilities.